 - Living with chemotherapy

 You can ask your doctor or chemotherapy nurse to write down the names of the drugs you will have.
-Then you can look them up in our specific drug side effects section.
-There are pages there for all the most commonly used chemotherapy drugs.
+Then you can look them up in our cancer drugs section.
+We have information on all the most commonly used chemotherapy drugs.

 You can phone the Cancer Research UK nurses on freephone 0808 800 4040, from 9am to 5pm, Monday to Friday.
 Our lung cancer organisations page gives details of people who can give information about lung cancer chemotherapy.
 Some organisations can put you in touch with a cancer support group.
 Our lung cancer reading list has information about books and leaflets on lung cancer treatments.